fractaledmind/chaotic_job/README.md

 > [!TIP]
 > This gem helps you test that your Active Jobs are reliable and resilient to failures.
 If you want to more easily *build* reliable and resilient Active Jobs, check out the companion [Acidic Job](https://github.com/fractaledmind/acidic_job) gem.

 `ChaoticJob` provides a set of tools to help you test the reliability and resilience of your Active Jobs.
-It does this by allowing you to simulate various types of failures and glitches that can occur in a production environment, inspired by the principles of [chaos testing](https://principlesofchaos.org) and [deterministic simulation testing](https://blog.resonatehq.io/deterministic-simulation-testing)
+It does this by allowing you to simulate various types of failures, glitches, and races that can occur in a production environment, inspired by the principles of [chaos testing](https://principlesofchaos.org) and [deterministic simulation testing](https://blog.resonatehq.io/deterministic-simulation-testing)

 ## Installation